 There are some parcels of publicly-owned land in residential areas. (see Section 3.4 Internal Streets and Roadways).
 Any sale of public land would be considered only after analysis and determination that such sale would be consistent with the Town's Policy for Sale of Surplus Parcels and in accordance with the requirements of State law regarding such disposition of surplus property.
-In those rare cases, these parcels may be considered for sale. <a href="https://doi.org/10.1001/journal.org/10.1001/jour
+In those rare cases, these parcels may be considered for sale.
+HPCsuggests there should be some discussion of porches on Town land issue with both the easement and the sale solution.
+Peter volunteered to write 2-3 sentences covering this.

-- Review identified lots on a case-by-case basis.
+• Review identified lots on a case-by-case basis.
 Determine their potential need by the Town and whether sale would be consistent with the Town's Policy and requirements of State law for sale of surplus parcels.
-Such sales would only be authorized after enactment of an ordinance to ensure public notice and an opportunity for input during a public hearing. - 1.4 Creation of New "Industrial Services Employment/Office" Zone and "Service Zone" upon Expansion of
+Such sales would only be authorized after enactment of an ordinance to ensure public notice and an opportunity for input during a public hearing.

+1.4 Creation of New "Industrial ServicesEmployment/Office" Zone and "Service Zone" upon Expansion of